Thedanbrown/Comic-Case/README.md

 AS A Comic Collector
 I WANT to be able to add additional comics after adding my first comic or check out the Comic Case feed SO THAT I can upload my complete collection OR go to view others collections after I sign up

-AS A Comic Collector
-I WANT to be able to view and comment on other collectors collections SO THAT I interact with my community

-AS A Comic Collector
-I WANT to be able to place my comics up for auction
-SO THAT I can sell some of my collection

-AS A Comic Collector
-I WANT to be able to bid on comics that have been placed up for auction SO THAT I can add new comics to my collection
 ```

 ## Acceptance Criteria